-Successful delivery of materials is dependent on a patron’s good standing with Library Circulation.
+Successful delivery of materials is dependent on a patron’s good standing with the U-M Library.
 Items may also be delayed if patrons have overdue books, or their designated delivery location is unable to receive library items.

 Please contact us if you receive an incomplete, incorrect or unreadable article.
 We will work to provide a new copy from our collection or contact the supplying library to resolve the issue.
 Placing a new request may generate unnecessary costs for the library and delay the time it takes to receive your article.